-Can Pet Finches Survive in the Wild?
+Zebra Finches in the Wild?

-There are many groups of birds within the community of small finches, which contain more than 140 species that are present on almost every continent.
+As a general rule finches contain more than 140 species that are present on almost every continent.
 The finches kept as pets are most commonly waxbills, weavers, and sparrows of the Estrildidae genus.
 Finches come in a range of colors and feather shapes, with the zebra finch, Gouldian finch, and neighborhood finch being probably the most common pet finches.

 Zebra finches come from Australia’s wild grasslands.
 Around their chests, they have black and white markings, thus their name, “zebra.”
 Zebra finches are very friendly and typically perform well when housed in pairs.